scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

           └── CP AS Certificates
 ~~~~

-### Control-Plane Root Certificate {#cp-root-cert}
+### Control Plane Root Certificate {#cp-root-cert}

-The control-plane root private key is used to sign control-plane CA certificates.
-Consequently, the control-plane root certificate with the control-plane root public key is used to verify control-plane CA certificates, i.e., root certificates determine which ASes act as CA in an ISD.
+The private key of the Control Plane root certificate is used to sign Control Plane CA certificates.
+Consequently, the public key of the Control Plane Root certificate is used to verify Control Plane CA certificates, i.e. root certificates determine which ASes act as a CA in an ISD.

-In X.509 terms, CP root certificates are *self-signed* CA certificates.
+In X.509 terms, Control Plane root certificates are *self-signed* CA certificates.
 That is, issuer and subject of the certificate are the same entity, and the public key in the root certificate can be used to verify the root certificate's signature.
-The CP root public key and proof of ownership of the private key are embedded in the Trust Root Configuration (TRC) of an Isolation Domain (ISD), via the self-signed CP root certificate.
-This facilitates the bootstrapping of trust within an ISD, and marks the CP root certificates as the starting point of an ISD's certificate verification path.
+The public key of the Control Plane root certificate and proof of ownership of the private key are embedded in the TRC of an ISD, via the self-signed Control Plane root certificate.
+This facilitates the bootstrapping of trust within an ISD, and marks the Control Plane root certificates as the starting point of an ISD's certificate verification path.

-The RECOMMENDED **maximum validity period** of a CP root certificate is: 1 year.
+The RECOMMENDED **maximum validity period** of a Control Plane root certificate is 1 year.

-**Note**: The TRC of each ISD contains a trusted set of control-plane root certificates.
-This set builds the root of each ISD's verification path.
+**Note**: The TRC of each ISD contains a trusted set of Control Plane root certificates, and this set builds the root of each ISD's verification path.
 For more information on the selection of this trusted set of root certificates, see [](#trc-specification).

-### Control-Plane CA Certificate
+### Control Plane CA Certificate

-The control-plane CA private key is used to sign control-plane AS certificates.
-Consequently, control-plane CA certificates holding the control-plane CA public key are used to verify control-plane AS certificates.
+The private key of the Control Plane CA is used to sign Control Plane AS certificates.
+Consequently, Control Plane CA certificates holding the public key of the Control Plane CA are used to verify Control Plane AS certificates.

-The public key needed to verify the CA certificate is in a CP root certificate.
+The public key needed to verify the CA certificate is in a Control Plane root certificate.
 CA certificates do not bundle the root certificate needed to verify them.
 In order to verify a CA certificate, a pool of root certificates must first be extracted from one or more active TRCs (as described in [](#signing-verifying-cp-messages)).

-The RECOMMENDED **maximum validity period** of a CP CA certificate is: 11 days.
+The RECOMMENDED **maximum validity period** of a Control Plane CA certificate is 11 days.

-### Control-Plane AS Certificate
+### Control Plane AS Certificate

-SCION ASes sign control-plane messages, such as Path Construction Beacons, with their AS private key.
-Consequently, control-plane AS certificates holding the corresponding AS public key are required to verify control-plane messages.
+SCION ASes sign control plane messages, such as Path Construction Beacons, with their AS private key.
+Consequently, Control Plane AS certificates holding the corresponding AS public key are required to verify control plane messages.

-In X.509 terms, control-plane AS certificates are end-entity certificates.
+In X.509 terms, Control Plane AS certificates are end-entity certificates.
 That is, they cannot be used to verify other certificates.

-The RECOMMENDED **maximum validity period** of a CP AS certificate is: 3 days.
+The RECOMMENDED **maximum validity period** of a CP AS certificate is 3 days.

 ### Voting Certificates {#cp-voting-cert}